 Independent of the language courses and level you teach, your learners will and should search for information and learning materials online.

 Technologies offer a variety of tools to address and practice reading, writing, listening and speaking a new language at an individual pace.
-It is therefore important for learners to be able to judge good from bad, and accurate from flawed, online information.
+It is therefore important for learners to be able to judge good from bad, and accurate from flawed, online information. | |

+To foster information literacy, you can, for example, embed it in a revision activity.
 This may involve presenting learners with a translation website (e.g. Google free translation service) and using the plurilingual repertoire (language understood by many learners in multilingual groups) to insert the new vocabulary on a topic they have just studied in the target language in a context / sentence in the second language.
 Ask learners to identify ambiguousness, inaccuracies in meaning, grammar, syntax, missing information or bias.
 A single word, expression or phrasal verbs can have several meanings, thus emphasizing the “limitations“ of free translation services.
+Another strategy for this may be to show a photograph of a man or woman and hand out different sheets of profiles with little information.
+Learners can guess which one matches the photo.
+Discuss how easily we can encounter bias on the internet when there is little background information. |

 Some tools which may be useful for supporting this process include:

-Use a flawed information source or website in a revision activity to encourage evaluation of information.
+Use a flawed information source or website in a revision activity to encourage evaluation of information. |

 Your answer: I occasionally remind learners that not all online information and language learning resources are reliable and to maintain a critical attitude towards it.